-Information Diagram Latitude imaginary lines that run east to west they measure the distance north and south of the equator they never intersect Lines of Latitude Longitude imaginary lines that run north to south they measure the distance west and east of the Prime Meridian connect (intersect) at the poles Lines of Longitude Equator the line of latitude that is equal to 0 degrees splits the Earth into the north and south hemispheres EQUATOR Prime Meridian the line of longitude that is equal to 0 degrees splits the Earth into west and east hemispheres runs through Greenwich, England Equator Programme and the second seco Global Grid all the latitude and longitude lines We use these lines to divide up the earth's surface, so we can give absolute locations of places.
-Throat of the second of the se Absolute Location The exact point where a place is located on Earth Example: 25°N and 120°W 4296 Monster Lane Relative Location Where a place is compared to someplace else Example: The mall is 2 miles southwest of Julio's house.
+Information Diagram Latitude imaginary lines that run east to west they measure the distance north and south of the equator they never intersect Lines of Lathude Longitude imaginary lines that run north to south they measure the distance west and east of the Prime Meridian Lines of Longitude Equator the line of latitude that is equal to 0 degrees splits the Earth into the north and south hemispheres EQUATOR Prime Meridian the line of longitude that is equal to 0 degrees splits the Earth into west and east hemispheres runs through Greenwich, England Prime Meridian

+Global Grid all the latitude and longitude lines We use these lines to divide up the earth's surface, so we can give absolute locations of places.
+Hard States Hard Absolute Location The exact point where a place is located on Earth Example: 25°N and 120°W 4296 Monster Lane Relative Location Where a place is compared to someplace else Example: The mall is 2 miles southwest of Julio's house.
+Hemisphere 1/2 of Earth Northern and Southern (split by equator) or Western and Eastern (split by Prime Meridian) places on Earth are located in two different hemispheres Kerthern Hensighere Esuftern Hensighere Kesthern Hensighere